Causal Inference with Groupwise Matching

 (v) For each $j \in \mathcal{G}$, $P\{G_i = j\}>0$.

-Condition (i) represents the usual assumption of no anticipation.
-Condition (ii) says that at the initial period, no group is treated.
-Condition (iii) says that the treatments arise in a staggered manner.
-Condition (iv) says that $T^*$ is the first time the group $0$ is treated and the groups in the donor pool are not treated until after $T$.
-Condition (v) says that each group has a positive membership probability.
-Note that by Condition (iii), if $D_{G_i,t} = 0$, this means that the individual $i$ has not been treated by time $t$, whereas $D_{G_i,t} = 1$ means that the individual was treated before or at time $t$.
+Condition (i) is the standard no-anticipation assumption.
+The next two conditions require that no group is treated at the initial period (ii) and that treatments arise in a staggered manner (iii).
+Furthermore, (iv) stipulates that $T^*$ is the first time group $0$ is treated and that the donor pool groups remain untreated through period $T$, while (v) ensures that each group has a positive membership probability.
+Note that under Condition (iii), $D_{G_i,t} = 0$ indicates that individual $i$ has not been treated by time $t$, whereas $D_{G_i,t} = 1$ indicates treatment at or before time $t$.